 High Yield and Climate Resilient Crops

 For the first time our group works on wheat in an International Wheat Yield Partnership (IWYP) project entitled “Three High-Value Genes for Higher Wheat Yield”, led by Stuart Roy (University of Adelaide, Australia).
 Our lab’s focus is on the impact of rice PSTOL in wheat on nutrient acquisition, biomass and seed production.
 We have developed robust methods for plant growth under controlled phosphate that enable rapid access to root systems for molecular analyses.
 Collaborators: Sigrid Heuer (Rothamstead), Roberto Gaxiola (Arizona State University).
-Researchers: Dr. Miguel Lopez and Alek Kettenberg
+Researchers: Dr. Miguel Lopez, Alek Kettenberg, and Dr. Matt Prior

 Waterlogging Tolerant Soybean

 A new project with Professor Henry Nguyen and Heng Ye (U of Missouri, Columbia) funded by USDA NIFA (2019-67013-29313) is a gene-to-field characterization of the regulation and function of a SAUR gene associated with waterlogging tolerance and yield stability in soybean.
 Our role is to define the features of the gene and its regulation that confers waterlogging tolerance in the field.
-Researcher: Dr. Maureen Hummel.
+Researchers: Dr. Maureen Hummel, Dr. Jeoffrey George